Skip to content

 In early October, staffers from multiple congressional offices were in Ukraine on CSIS’s fourth sponsored trip, the first of which they self-financed and the second with grants from the Howard G. Buffet Foundation.

-CSIS, which said they initiate the trips and approach members of Congress with the intention of not taking the same member twice, declined to disclose the cost of such trips.
+CSIS said it initiates the trips and approaches members of Congress with the intention of not taking the same member twice.
 After accounting for logistics and security measures by an outside company, each trip is under $100,000, Hoffman said.
+It costs nearly $10,000 for every lawmaker per trip, according to Committee on Ethics Disclosure forms viewed by the Kyiv Independent.

 Aside from the restricted official one-day delegations and the private trips that are likely to continue as a workaround, there is an additional option based on a decades-old law that is normally available to members of Congress that is off the table for diplomacy in Ukraine.